andykent/river-js/README.md

 River
 =====

-River is the successor to Creek it's designed for running efficient queries over unbounded streams of data.
-It's an experiment into running queries over unbounded time series data.
+River is the successor to Creek (https://github.com/andykent/creek) it's designed for running efficient queries over unbounded streams of data.
+At this points it's an experimental playground and should be treated as such.

-If you are after a more heavy weight, production ready system please see Esper.
+If you are after a heavy weight, production ready system please see the Esper project.
 If however you want something thats simple, easy to install and simple to use then you might want to give River a go.

     npm install -g river

-It's still early days for River and the code is in flux but if your feeling brave then the current public API (from coffee script) looks something like this...
+It's still early days for River and the code is in flux but if your feeling brave then the current public API (from coffeescript) looks something like this...

     river = require('river')